nextcloud-snap/nextcloud-snap/README.md

-# Nextcloud-snap, your Nextcloud in a snap
+# Nextcloud-snap, your Nextcloud in a Snap
-Nextcloud server packaged as a snap.
+Nextcloud server packaged as a Snap.
 It consists of:

 - Nextcloud 25
 - Apache 2.4